Babies this age are honing all five senses, understanding and learning more and

 If your baby has been looking at the same toys or crib mobile for several months,

 now is a good time to change the scenery.
-Around 5 or 6 months most
+At around 5 or 6 months

-babies start to pull themselves up to a sitting position, so if you have a mobile
+of age, most babies start to pull themselves up to a sitting position, so if you have

-over the crib or wall hangings within reach, remove them so your baby doesn't get
+a mobile over the crib or wall hangings within reach, remove them so your baby doesn't

 Stimulate your baby's vision with trips out into the world.
 Walks